Noufan577/SmartBin/README.md

-# Waste wise
- SmartBin: AI-Powered Agentic Waste Management
+ WasteWise: AI-Powered Agentic Waste Management
 A sophisticated, multi-agent system that classifies waste from images, identifies components, and engages users with a gamified scoring system.
 Developed for the IBM AI Summer Certification Program.

+(Pro Tip: Record a short GIF of your app working and upload it here.
+It makes your project look very professional!)

 ## About The Project
 Manual waste sorting is inefficient, costly, and prone to error.
-This project, SmartBin, addresses these challenges by leveraging the power of Google's Gemini AI to create an automated, end-to-end workflow.
+This project, WasteWise, addresses these challenges by leveraging the power of Google's Gemini AI to create an automated, end-to-end workflow.

 Our system doesn't just classify waste; it uses a team of specialized AI agents to analyze the components, route them to simulated treatment protocols, and reward users for proper segregation through a unique Honor Score, creating a complete and engaging feedback loop.